-Some of the important ones that we’ll be referring to in this article are:
+Some of the important ones that we’ll refer to in this article are:

-- FHFC – The Florida Housing Finance Corp., or Florida Housing.
-This is a go-to agency for low-to-moderate-income Floridians looking to buy a home, providing resources and programs to make the process clearer and affordable.
+- FHFC – The Florida Housing Finance Corp., or Florida Housing, is a go-to agency for low-to-moderate-income Floridians looking to buy a home, providing resources and programs to make the process clearer and affordable.

 - FHA – The Federal Housing Administration, created during the heart of the Great Depression, in 1934.
 The FHA insures mortgages and construction standards.

 - HUD – The U.S. Department of Housing and Urban Development, which oversees the FHA, also has a variety of programs that help homebuyers, including veterans and their spouses.
-HUD not only has programs, but extensive guidance on your rights as a homebuyer, how to shop for home and a mortgage, and more.
+HUD not only has programs, but extensive guidance on your rights as a homebuyer, how to shop for home, getting a mortgage and more.

-- USDA – The U.S. Department of Agriculture Rural Development agency also has programs for homebuyers in rural areas.
+- USDA – The U.S. Department of Agriculture Rural Development Agency has programs for homebuyers in rural areas.

-- VA – The U.S. Department of Veterans Affairs, which provides mortgage loans to members of the military, veterans and their spouses.
+- VA – The U.S. Department of Veterans Affair provides mortgage loans to members of the military, veterans and their spouses.

 You’ll also see a lot of references to 30-year fixed mortgages when you’re looking into buying a home.
-Those are the choice for 90% of homebuyers.
+This type of loan is the choice for 90% of homebuyers.
 A 30-year fixed rate mortgage means that you pay back the loan for the house over 30 years, with an interest rate and monthly payment that doesn’t change.
 These are the most common mortgages, because payments are lower, and thus more affordable, than 15-year rates.

 Florida Housing Help for First-Time Buyers

 One of the first places to visit if you’re a first-time Florida homebuyer is Florida Housing.
-It was created by the Florida Legislature 35 years ago to ensure that the state’s residents had affordable options for buying homes in a challenging market.
+It was created by the Florida Legislature in 1980 as an independent agency that ensures the state’s residents have affordable options for buying homes, as well as renting, in a challenging market.

-Florida Housing works with communities, nonprofits, developers, the federal government and more to develop and carry out programs that help people find the right home in the state.
+Florida Housing works with communities, nonprofits, developers, the federal government and more to create and carry out programs that help people find the right home in the state.

 It has programs for buyers, as well as renters, and also programs for developers that encourage them to build affordable homes.
 Potential homebuyers must meet certain income, and credit standards, and must be buying their first home to qualify for the Florida first-time homebuyers programs.